-The purpose of this section of the SEA Environmental Report (Volume 2) is to predict and evaluate as far as possible the environmental effects of the Draft Plan.
+The purpose of this section of the SEA Environmental Report (Volume 2) is to predict and evaluate as far as possible the environmental effects of the Draft Plan and the Proposed Material Alterations (PMA).
 This Non-Technical Summary (NTS) is a summary of the detailed assessment of the policies and objectives and land-use zonings contained within the Draft Plan, which will identify where, if any, effects on the environment may occur.